Jade-ChiaChunHou/w251-Deep-Learning-in-the-Cloud-and-at-the-edge/hw3/README.md

 # Homework 3

 ## Jetson TX2 Setup

 ### Forwarder
 The code is in python/forwarder.py

+### Broker
+The docker image is in DockerFile/broker.

 ### Image Process
+The docker image is in DockerFile/img_processor.
 The code is in python/img_processor.py

 ### Face Detect
-The code is in python/face_detector.py
+The docker image is in DockerFile/face_detecor.
+The python code is in python/face_detector.py.

 ## IBM Cloud Setup

 ### Create Cloud Storage Object (S3)
 Create a Cloud Storage Object in IBM Cloud.
 Select the lite plan in cloud.ibm.com/resources.